The legal drinking age in Ireland is 18.

 Are the drinking laws strict in Ireland?

 In certain cases, cashiers may also ask to see the ID of anyone who is accompanying the buyer.
-This is to try and prevent a case where an 18 year old is purchasing alcohol for their underage friends.
-For example: If a 17 year old is accompanying their 18 year old friend, the store may refuse to sell alcohol to the 18 year old.
+This is to try and prevent cases where 18-year-olds are purchasing alcohol for their underage friends.

 What is the penalty for serving someone under 18?